pau-amaro-seoane/gaseous-model/README.md

 (4) In kug1_examples/ you'll find "good" kug1.dat examples

-(5) plot/ is an obsolete directory used by previous users.
-I (Pau) have never employed it but
-    you can find it useful

-(6) utils/ and smac/ are tools for plotting etc
+(5) utils/ and smac/ are tools for plotting etc
    (smac contains supermongo macros and in utils you'll find scripts)